wmorgan/dcos-docs/1.7/development/service-requirements-spec.md

 Secrets/tokens themselves may be passed around as URIs, task labels, or otherwise.
 A hook may place those credentials on disk somewhere and update the environment to point to the on-disk credentials.

-### 14\.
-Service MAY provide a DC/OS CLI Subcommand.
+### 15\.
+Service MAY provide a DC/OS CLI Subcommand

-Your Service MAY provide a custom DC/OS subcommand.
+Your service MAY provide a custom DC/OS subcommand.
 For the DC/OS CLI Specification, send an email to <a href="mailto:partnerships@mesosphere.io" target="_blank">partnerships@mesosphere.io</a>.

-### 15\.
-A Service with a DC/OS CLI Subcommand MUST implement the minimum command set.
+### 16\.
+A Service with a DC/OS CLI Subcommand MUST implement the minimum command set

 If providing a custom DC/OS CLI subcommand, you must implement the minimum set of requirements.

-### 16\.
-A Service with DC/OS CLI MUST be driven by HTTP APIs.
+### 17\.
+A Service with DC/OS CLI MUST be driven by HTTP APIs

 Custom subcommands must interact with your service by using HTTP.
 The supported method of interaction with your service is through the [DC/OS Admin Router][7].
 Your service will be exposed under the convention `<dcos>/service/<service-name>`.

-### 17\.
-In config.json all required properties MUST be specified as required.
+### 18\.
+In config.json all required properties MUST be specified as required

 Any property that is used by the `marathon.json` file that is required MUST be specified in its appropriate required block.
 For an example, see Marathon’s [optional HTTPS mode][8] which makes the `marathon.https-port` parameter optional.

-ALL properties that are used in the `marathon.json` file that are not in a conditional block must be defined as required.
+All properties that are used in the `marathon.json` file that are not in a conditional block `MUST` be defined as required.

  [1]: https://github.com/mesosphere/universe/blob/version-2.x/repo/packages/C/chronos/0/package.json#L2
  [2]: https://github.com/mesosphere/universe/blob/version-2.x/repo/packages/C/chronos/0/config.json#L98